 Mortgage debt represents 68% of American households’ debt.
-Imagine how much you could save if you lowered your housing expenses by refinancing your mortgage.
-To illustrate, a 1% interest reduction on a 30-year $300k mortgage could lower your monthly payments by $178 and reduce the total cost of the mortgage by $64,000.
+Imagine how much you could save if you lower your housing expenses by refinancing your mortgage.
+To illustrate, a 1% interest reduction on a 30-year $300k mortgage could lower your monthly payments by $178 and reduce the mortgage’s total cost by $64,000.

 If you qualify for a mortgage refinance, consider a cash-out refinance to consolidate and pay off your other debts.

-A cash-out refinance involves getting a new loan with a slightly lower interest rate for a larger amount than the existing mortgage loan.
+A cash-out refinance involves getting a new loan for a larger amount than the existing mortgage balance (ideally with a lower interest rate).
 As the borrower, you receive the difference between the two loans in cash to use as you please.
 In this case, you’ll be using the cash to pay off your high-interest debt like credit cards, a car loan, or a personal loan.

 For instance, say you own a home valued at $250,000 and still owe $150,000 on the mortgage.
 You’ll have built up $100,000 in equity.
 You need an extra $25,000 to pay off some credit card debt and a car loan.